MC1108848 – (Updated) Changing output format for some database properties in Exchange Online cmdlets

 Summary:

-Exchange Online PowerShell cmdlets will update certain database property formats starting October 2025 to improve performance and consistency.
-The change affects only Exchange Online, not on-premises.
-No action is required, but review scripts parsing these values for compatibility.
+Exchange Online PowerShell cmdlets will update output formats for certain database-related properties starting February 2026, completing by April 2026.
+This change improves performance and consistency but only affects Exchange Online, not on-premises.
+No user action is required unless scripts parse these values.

 Details: